0xTitan/VotingContractWithTest/README.md

 - Owner should add a new voter - event emitted
 - Should revert when address different from owner tries to add a new voter
 > VOTER REGISTRATION - VOTER DATA CHECK
+- Should revert is a non voter tries to access voter data
 - Voter should be registered
 - Voter has no yet voted
 - Voter can only be registered once

-# PROPOSAL REGISTRATION - 8 TESTS
+# PROPOSAL REGISTRATION - 9 TESTS

 > PROPOSAL REGISTRATION - WORKFLOW CHECK
 - Worklow status should be : ProposalsRegistrationStarted